Burial and cremation: Introduction

 Policy responsibility and advice

-The VAT Directorate team that is responsible for policy relating to the burials and cremations exemption is the VAT Liability Team.
+The VAT Directorate team that is responsible for policy relating to the burials and cremations exemption is the VAT Reliefs Team.
 This team reviews areas where policy needs to be clarified or has not been determined; defends appeals that challenge HMRC’s interpretation of the law, writes and maintains notices and guidance; and provides technical advice for ministers.

 The VAT Advisory Team is responsible for giving advice to colleagues on cases